LEARN MORE ABOUT

 HVS Engineering provides an effective chemical-free water treatment system that has been vigorously reviewed and certified by the Singapore Green Building Council with SGBC 4 ticks (LEADER) under the category Cooling Tower Water Quality Treatment—Physical Devices which is suitable for open loop and closed loop water distribution systems.
 HVS has maintained constant efforts to improve our product efficacy and aspires to realise the benefits of sustainable water savings through smart technology.
 Water savings between 15 to 20% have been validated in our past projects.

 HVS-ECA System is essentially electro-chemical activation – utilising electricity to activate the production of oxidising chemicals for managing the water quality of cooling towers.
 The unique features of the HVS-ECA System for cooling tower applications are the electrolyte water softening process and the onsite water disinfection system integrated with a real-time water quality monitoring system for pH, TDS, ORP, free Chlorine, hardness and corrosion indicators.
-The HVS-ECA system continuously converts dissolved hardness ions (Calcium & Magnesium) from bulk water and extracts them physically as scale deposits out of the cooling water system, which enables cooling towers to operate at a much higher COC > 20, hence saving water by 10 to 20%.
+The HVS-ECA system continuously converts dissolved hardness ions (calcium and magnesium) from bulk water and extracts them physically as scale deposits out of the cooling water system, which enables cooling towers to operate at a much higher COC > 20, hence saving water by 10 to 20%.
 No industrial chemicals are needed as HVS-ECA systems generate oxidising agents onsite to mitigate bacteria growth

-In addition, HVS is able to offer a total package of chemical-free water treatment systems for both the open loop (condenser cooling tower water) and close loop (evaporator cooling water) – to manage the water quality by utilising HVS-WQM system and the HVS-RBQ system (TBQ & TLD) – a proprietary rapid total bacterial detection and quantification system to monitor the bacterial trend over time.
+In addition, HVS is able to offer a total package of chemical-free water treatment systems for both the open loop (condenser cooling tower water) and close loop (evaporator cooling water) – to manage the water quality by utilising HVS-WQM system and the HVS-RBQ system (TBQ and TLD) – a proprietary rapid total bacterial detection and quantification system to monitor the bacterial trend over time.

 Our Vision